elunna/nerfhack-changelog/README.md

 * Altars on the Astral Plane will never be destroyed.
 Note that they can still become cracked but are safe from destruction.
 * Altars also sometimes generate cracked.
 1 in 4 altars will generate pre-cracked
 * Many of the guaranteed altars in quests now have a good chance to already be cracked.
 This is especially true if they are unattended or unaligned, implying there was recent conflict and the altar was damaged.
-* Altars only generate in the main dungeon starting at level 10 (temples may still generate starting at level 9)
+* Altars only generate in the main dungeon starting at level 6
 * Altars are always cracked after level 15.
 * If more than one altar generates on a standard dungeon level, additional altars are always cracked.
 * Converting an altar will also frequently crack it.
 This occurs 1 in 13 times the altar is converted or 1/3rd of the time hostile minions are summoned.